open-mmlab/mmpose/projects/mmpose4aigc/README.md

 - GCC >= 7.5
 - cmake >= 3.14

-Run following commands to install the project:
+Run the following commands to install the project:

 ```shell
 bash install_linux.sh